prokopiy/atom-autocomplete-erlang/README.md

 ## Requirements
   Must be installed Erlang/OTP and path to 'erl' executable file must be defined in OS.

+  Recommended that your project has a standard directory structure with the design principles of OTP applications.

 ### Required packages
   [autocomplete-plus](https://atom.io/packages/autocomplete-plus)